Rory McIlroy’s newfound strength puts PGA Championship rivals on notice

 And that is a dangerous quality for his rivals, too.
 The talk this week has mostly swirled around the Northern Irishman and an audacious calendar slam bid, sending fans into a frenzy.
 However, Scottie Scheffler remains the world No. 1 after romping to victory by eight shots at The CJ Cup Byron Nelson two weeks ago.

-There is an appetite from the fans for a generational rivalry, and if Scheffler’s unassuming demeanour somewhat precludes him from forming golf’s Ali v Frazier or Federer v Nadal, then Bryson DeChambeau might gleefully seize the spotlight, rejuvenated after this month’s LIV Golf Korea victory and determined to contend once more here.
+There is an appetite from the fans for a generational rivalry, and if Scheffler’s unassuming demeanour somewhat precludes him from forming golf’s Ali vs Frazier or Federer vs Nadal, then Bryson DeChambeau might gleefully seize the spotlight, rejuvenated after this month’s LIV Golf Korea victory and determined to contend once more here.

 DeChambeau was bullish after prevailing in the US Open against McIlroy at a raucous Pinehurst last year, mocking him for “doing it to himself”.
 However, McIlroy could barely taste revenge at Augusta earlier this year, with the American melting long before Amen Corner.